seanfisk/mastering-eos/manual/index.rst

    ..
 We cannot use the title substitution here because it is bold.
 Ugh...

-   **Student contribution to Mastering EOS is encouraged!** Please see the section :doc:`contributing` for more information.
+   **Student contribution to Mastering EOS is encouraged.
+This means you!** Please see the section :doc:`contributing` for more information.

 **Contents:**